Compound of five tetrahedra

-The compound of five tetrahedra is one of the five regular polyhedral compounds.
+The compound of five tetrahedra, also known as the chiricosahedron, is one of the five regular polyhedral compounds.
 This compound polyhedron is also a stellation of the regular icosahedron.
 It was first described by Edmund Hess in 1876.

 It can be seen as a faceting of a regular dodecahedron.

 As a compound

 It can be constructed by arranging five tetrahedra in rotational icosahedral symmetry (I), as colored in the upper right model.
 It is one of five regular compounds which can be constructed from identical Platonic solids.

 It shares the same vertex arrangement as a regular dodecahedron.

 There are two enantiomorphous forms (the same figure but having opposite chirality) of this compound polyhedron.
 Both forms together create the reflection symmetric compound of ten tetrahedra.

 It has a density of higher than 1.

 As a stellation

 It can also be obtained by stellating the icosahedron, and is given as Wenninger model index 24.

 As a faceting

 It is a faceting of a dodecahedron, as shown at left.